 - prohibiting individuals to speak for extended periods of time and/or forced exclusion from social contact, prohibition from speaking with university officials, faculty, employers/clients, roommates, family/friends, club members or leadership, etc.

 - requiring a regimented public demeanor (e.g., marching, military-like demeanor, restricting walking patterns, prescribing set walking formations)

 - verbal abuse

-- carrying any items (shields, paddles, bricks, etc.) that serve no constructive purpose or that are designed to punish or embarrass the carrier
+- carrying any items (e.g., shields, paddles, bricks, etc.) that serve no constructive purpose or that are designed to punish or embarrass the carrier

-- misleading prospective members into believing that they will be hurt during induction or initiation
+- misleading prospective members into believing that they will be hurt during induction, initiation, or any other group activity

 - interrogating an individual in an intimidating or threatening manner

 - assigning or endorsing pranks such as borrowing or stealing items, painting property and objects of others, or harassing other individuals or groups

 - requiring any personal servitude to another individual or group such as running errands, cleaning, making food runs, performing someone else’s academic work, or payment for any items, goods or services outside of an organization's national requirements

 - simulating activity of a sexual nature, or threatening to do so

 What should I do if I think I am the victim of, a witness to, or learn of hazing?

-Anyone who is aware of or believes they have witnessed or have been subjected to hazing should immediately report the behavior to Campus Safety & Security.
-For Campus Safety & Security contact information for each campus, please consult the JWU Directory.
+Anyone who is aware of or believes they have witnessed or have been subjected to hazing should immediately report the behavior to Campus Safety & Security and/or local law enforcement.
+Contact Campus Safety & Security on your campus (Providence: 401-598-1103; Charlotte: 980-598-1900).

 Anyone who is aware of or believes they have witnessed or have been subjected to hazing may also make a Silent Witness Report online.
 Please note that the Silent Witness Program is not designed to replace the need to contact Campus Safety & Security directly about an emergency or potentially harmful situation.
 The ability to respond appropriately may be limited if the report is anonymous; therefore, students are encouraged to provide an email address and/or phone number so that Campus Safety & Security may follow up with questions if necessary.